livecode/livecode/docs/notes-base/platforms.md

 Android deployment is possible from Windows, Linux and Mac OSX.

-The Android engine supports devices using ARMv7 or ARMv8 processors.
+The Android engine supports devices using armv7, arm64, x86 and x86_64 processors.
 It will run on the following versions of Android:

 * 4.1-4.3 (Jelly Bean)